Florida Healthcare Fraud Lawyer

 Healthcare and health insurance executives are in a unique position to identify fraud that is occurring on a departmentwide or companywide scale.
-The Miami healthcare fraud attorneys at Freidin Brown, P.A. represent executives and employees who blow the whistle on corporate healthcare fraud in Florida.
+The Florida healthcare fraud lawyers at Freidin Brown, P.A. represent executives and employees who blow the whistle on corporate healthcare fraud in Florida.
 We’ll represent you in civil lawsuits and help you recover compensation for your service under laws such as the:

 Medicare and Medicaid Fraud

 The Centers for Medicare and Medicaid Services (CMS) are frequent targets of healthcare fraud and one of the biggest targets of fraud against the government overall.
 Healthcare providers bill Medicare and Medicaid for reimbursement for services provided to patients covered by these government programs.
 This process provides many opportunities for fraudulent billing practices.
 Some of the most common types of fraud perpetrated on Medicare and Medicaid are:

 - Billing for more expensive services than were provided (upcoding)

 - Performing services to generate reimbursement rather than out of medical necessity